-Our practice utilizes clear aligner technology, such as Invisalign and Invisalign Teen, as a proven effective method of straightening teeth.
+Our practice utilizes clear aligner technology as a proven effective method of straightening teeth.
 In most cases, clear aligners are at least as effective as traditional braces, but deliver faster results.
 These custom-made aligners are created from transparent plastic material, making them virtually invisible when worn.
 This discreet and comfortable option allows patients to confidently straighten their teeth without compromising their appearance.

 Traditional Metal Braces